YvanYin/DiverseDepth/README.md

 We collect multi-source data to construct our DiverseDepth dataset.
 The It consists of three parts:
-Part-in (collected from taskonomy):  contains over 100K images Part-out (collected from DIML, we have reprocessed its disparity): contains over 120K images Part-fore (collected from webstereo images and videos): contains 109703 images You can download them with the following method.
+Part-in (collected from taskonomy):  contains over 100K images Part-out (collected from DIML, we have reprocessed its disparity): contains over 120K images Part-fore (collected from webstereo images and videos): contains 109703 images.
+We provide two ways to download data.
+1) Download from Cloudstor.
+You can download them with the following method.

 ```
 sh download_data.sh
 ```
+2) Download from Google Drive.
+See [here](./download_data_google_drive.md). for details.

 ## Quick Start (Inference)